juanest125/restaurant/README.md

 This [link](https://www.postman.com/science-geoscientist-30686539/workspace/restaurant/overview) contains some examples to test the API.

 1. Use the *user* collection and send a *signup* request.
-The body can be edited to created different users.
+The body can be edited to create different users.
 2. Use the *user* collection and send a *login* request.
-The body contains de credentials to login and get the token.
-This token is stored automatically in *tokenBearer* as an env var to be used in future requests as an *Authorization* header.
+The body contains the credentials to login and get the token.
+This token is stored automatically in *tokenBearer* as an env var to be used on future requests as an *Authorization* header.
 3. Once the user is logged in.
 The user can consume other requests in *random* and *suggestion* collections.